alexsaves/finersurvey/README.md

  * `text` - Single line or multiline open-ended text input.
  * `checkbox` - Multiple choice question with a possible "other" text input.
  * `radio` - Single choice question with a possible "other" text input.
+ * `buttons` - Just a list of buttons that take you to different locations.
  * `none` - No inputs.
 Used to display only text and/or images.

 ### Question Names